|

 embedded in each day for which an event has been defined.

-per month resulting in table that gives a quicker overview of several
+column per month resulting in table that gives a quicker overview of

-months and which can be used as a year-planner.
-As a year-planner
+several months and which can be used as a year-planner.
+As a

-obviously has less space for text, only the first character of the weekday
+year-planner obviously has less space for text, only the first character

-and the first 5 characters of each calendar entry are printed.
-Holidays are
+of the weekday and the first 5 characters of each calendar entry are

 -